patrisiakaplun/Stocks-REST-API/README.md

 ### Using Docker Compose

-1. **Build and run the containers:**
+**Build and run the containers:**

     ```sh
     docker compose up --build
     ```

-2. **Access the API documentation:**
+## API

+**The API documentation can be found at:**

     Open your browser and navigate to `http://127.0.0.1:8000/docs`.

-## API

 ### Retrieve Stock Data
 - **GET /stock/{symbol}**
-    - Retrieves stock data for the given symbol from the database.
-If not found, fetches from Polygon.io and stores it in the database.
+    - Retrieves stock data for the given symbol.
+The data is fetched from Polygon.io and stored in a database.
     - **Response:** JSON object with stock data.

 ### Update Stock Amount